Textile Photo Art by Jeffrey Trespel

 In the case of Anselmus Geerts, the letters we look to for clues were addressed primarily to four individuals: his cousin Hanne; childhood friend Niels Maes; fellow collector Maxime Lemaire; and former university classmate, linguist Joost de Ridder.
 The first description of his Siena experience can be found in a letter to his cousin.
 While there he had completely forgotten to send her the postcard he had promised, so instead, perhaps in guilty compensation, he wrote to her immediately and in great detail upon his return to Brussels.
 Here, as elsewhere, what is known of Anselmus Geerts's emotional life comes primarily from what he revealed to Hanne.
 Although physically distant (she lived in Knokke-Heist, near the Dutch border) they had an unusually close relationship, and it is impossible to avoid recognizing in his letters the nature of his feelings toward her.
 While there is no evidence he ever made these feelings explicit, there is also no doubt of the feelings themselves; what Hanne, at the time married and the mother of a young son, might have felt in return beyond cousinly love is unclear.

 Before writing to her, he had a habit—one might call it a ritual—of setting on the desk, above pen and paper, one particular deck of cards from his collection.
 That collection consisted of 37 decks—38 counting his newest acquisition—kept not on pedestals or in glass cases to be admired by visitors (of which he had none, in any case), but organized, labeled, and locked in desk drawers according to an elaborate system meticulously catalogued in his journal.
-There were novelty decks that had been used to commemorate or advertise some famous or long-forgotten event.
+There were novelty decks used to commemorate or advertise some famous or long-forgotten event.
 There were 40-card Italian packs, 36-card Swiss packs, and 52-card French and Anglo-American packs.
 There were decks he had purchased for their back designs—dragons or castles or patterns of interlocking rings as rich in complexity as the engraved door panel of a mosque—and decks he had craved for their faces: coins, cups, bells, acorns, roses, leaves, or shields in place of hearts, clubs, spades, and diamonds; a motley assortment of capering Fools (one with the head of a dog!); and, enthroned in every deck, a royal assembly, robust or etiolated, merry or grim, modestly or magnificently crowned, wielding sword, scroll, or scepter.

 His interest in cards began as a boy, when his father's friend removed a pack from his pocket and set it on the table before Anselmus.
 The deck itself, which the man proceeded to shuffle, was perfectly ordinary.
 What was remarkable was what he did with it: following the shuffle and a final cut, he began turning the cards over, one after the other, as if turning over the pages of a book where a story was unfolding, an improvised tale of two princes on a quest for the three-jeweled crown of an ancient king; and of the queen and jester they met at a seven-towered castle after a five-day journey through a dark forest... a wondrous story built from randomness, the deck a book with 52 illustrations that would never tell the same tale again.
 It was only years later that, while speaking with his father, Anselmus learned the truth: the shuffle had been false, the order of the cards and the resulting story memorized, the entire thing a kind of parlor trick the friend had performed every chance he got.
 Anselmus's father exposed his friend with relish, as if eager to awaken his son, already a budding collector, to the deceit that had given birth to his foolish pursuit, but by this time, however much Anselmus might have been disillusioned, the cards had already begun to take on meaning for him that couldn't be destroyed by any such revelation.

 As special as each deck was, the one he set on his desk before he wrote to Hanne was unique, and in a sense not even considered by him part of his collection at all.
 Each face consisted of a hand-colored black-and-white photograph of the same small-breasted, ample-hipped woman.
 The columns of painted curls framing her heart-shaped face seemed less to date the photographs than to place them outside of identifiable time, in a stark shadowland veiled with too-vivid color, her cheeks and lips impossibly red, skin impossibly pink, eyes an impossible blue...
-As a deck of playing cards it was nearly useless, the identity of each card so obscurely coded that even the initiated needed to study closely to determine the intended value.
+As a deck of playing cards it was nearly useless, the identity of each card so obscurely coded, even the initiated needed to study closely to determine the intended value.
 There were no numbers, pips, or suit designations.
 Diamonds were depicted through scenes of prostitution (the woman in feathers and garter belt), the card's value represented by the number of bills at the foot of a canopied bed; Hearts—from masturbatory ace to orgiastic 13—by the number of participants in the various scenes being enacted among the flowers of a false meadow; Clubs by the number of sadomasochistic tools in use or laid out on a dungeon floor.
 The most difficult suit to decipher was Spades, which merely showed what appeared to be 13 duplicate pictures of the woman regarding herself nude in a mirror (a peculiar sense of doubled voyeurism as the viewer watched her watching herself), the value slyly hidden between cushions, in the pattern of curtains, or among perfume bottles on the vanity.

 He had a policy regarding this deck as he set it before him.
 This is known from his journal, an often dry miscellany of facts regarding purchases, prices, money saved and money spent, but occasionally offering unexpected glimpses into his state of mind, particularly where it concerns the decks in his collection.
 In one entry he describes his practice, before writing to Hanne, of removing the deck of photographs face-down from its case, cutting it three times, and then turning it over to reveal the face of a random card, a card he couldn't have predicted.
 To let chance decide the scene.
 This was the rule, apparently, a fixed if self-imposed condition, although there were cards he preferred to others and cards he would rather never have cut to at all, the woman finding herself in harrowing situations he didn't want even to imagine, let alone witness.